Hagia Sophia or Ayasofya is probably the must-see historical site in Istanbul; a city that’s full of them.

 The Deesis Mosaic is probably the most famous and is located in the upper gallery.
 It marked the beginning of the Renaissance of Byzantine art.
 It was completed in the 13th century and is notable because of its attention to detail in facial features, vibrant colors, and because it was ordered to be created to mark the end of Roman Catholicism in Constantinople.
 It shows the Virgin Mary and John the Baptist pleading with Christ Pantocrator for humanity’s salvation.

-Another illustrious design is the Empress Zoe Mosaic.
-Dating back to the 11th century you see Christ Pantocrator surrounded by Empress Zoe holding a scroll to symbolize all her past donations to the Church, with an inscription above her head reading, “Zoe, the very pious, Augusta”.
+Another illustrious design is the Empress Zoe Mosaic that dates back to the 11th century.
+You see Christ Pantocrator surrounded by Empress Zoe who holds a scroll to symbolize all her past donations to the Church, with an inscription above her head reading, “Zoe, the very pious, Augusta.”
 Next to her, is her 3rd husband Constantine IX holding a bag of money to show his donation to the Church.
-His inscription reads, “Constantine, pious emperor in Christ the God, king of the Romans, Monomachus”.
+His inscription reads, “Constantine, pious emperor in Christ the God, king of the Romans, Monomachus.”
 Above Christ’s head are the letters IC and XC meaning, Iēsous Khristos in Latin.
-The heads in the mosaic have been scratched off previously and are believed to have originally been created for another Emperor and Empress or just one of Zoe’s previous husbands.
+The faces in the mosaic have been scratched off previously and are believed to have been initially created for another Emperor and Empress or just one of Zoe’s previous husbands.

 The Chamber of Warriors Mosaic is the last one I’ll discuss.
-There are numerous others to see like the Alexander or Mary Mosaics.
-The Warriors’ Mosaic is interesting because it flanks Mary, with baby Jesus on her lap, with Constantine I holding a model of his namesake, Constantinople, and Justinian presenting a copy of his greatest accomplishment, a model of the Hagia Sophia.
+There are numerous others to see, like the Alexander or Mary Mosaics.
+The Warriors’ Mosaic is interesting because it flanks Mary, with baby Jesus on her lap, with Constantine I holding a model of his namesake, Constantinople, and Justinian presenting a copy of his most celebrated accomplishment, a model of the Hagia Sophia.

-There are countless other beauties to behold in and around Ayasofya, including: other mosaics that have as rich a history as the aforementioned ones, remnants of the 2nd Hagia Sophia, Tomb of the Sultans, the Library, the Weeping Column, the Marble Door, and many more.
-I can only suggest you visit this place yourself to truly understand what it feels like.
+There are countless other beauties to behold in and around Ayasofya, including other mosaics that have as rich a history as the ones mentioned above, remnants of the 2nd Hagia Sophia, Tomb of the Sultans, the Library, the Weeping Column, the Marble Door, and many more.
+I can only suggest you visit this place yourself to understand truly how it feels.

-While the idea of changing it back to a mosque has been debated for a few years, it’s only been talk up to this point, so I wouldn’t freak out quite yet.
-Though, with the current political climate and the rising of Islamist policies from the ruling AKP I wouldn’t put it passed them to push forward with this plan.
+While the idea of changing it back to a mosque has been debated for a few years, it’s only been talk up to this point so that I wouldn’t freak out quite yet.
+Though, with the current political climate and the rising of Islamist policies from the ruling AKP, I wouldn’t put it past them to push forward with this plan.